onflow/cadence-lang.org/versioned_docs/version-1.0/tutorial/05-non-fungible-tokens-2.md

     }
 }
 ```
+See, with the use of Collections and capabilities, now the only account
+that needs to sign a transaction to transfer a token is the one who is sending the token.

 Now we can check both accounts' collections to make sure that account `0x02` owns the token and account `0x01` has nothing.